-Selection criteria for band, network and roam candidates
+Selection criteria for band, network, and roam candidates

 macOS always defaults to the 5 GHz band over the 2.4 GHz band.
 This happens as long as the RSSI for a 5 GHz network is at least -68 dBm and the load on the network is not excessive.

-macOS considers information shared by networks about channel utilisation and quantity of associated clients. macOS uses these details along with signal strength measurements (RSSI) to score candidate networks.
+macOS considers information shared by networks about channel utilization and quantity of associated clients. macOS uses these details along with signal strength measurements (RSSI) to score candidate networks.
 Higher score networks offer a better Wi-Fi experience.

 If multiple 5 GHz SSIDs receive the same score, macOS chooses a network based on these criteria: